A simple vaginal or vulvar tear means a cut, split or damage to tissue that may bleed a little, sting when you urinate and feel uncomfortable.

 The Simple Tear

-If your cut or tear was caused by an identifiable action (sex, tampons, fingering, toys, fiddling) and stings, bleeds and is uncomfortable, it will heal by itself with no treatment in a few days to a week, depending how deep the vaginal cut is.
+If your cut or tear was caused by an identifiable action (sex, tampons, fingering, toys, fiddling) and stings, bleeds and is uncomfortable, it will very likely heal by itself with no treatment in a few days to a week.

 Recurrent fissuring of the posterior fourchette

-Because a large penis, not being turned on enough before penetration, or various other circumstances can easily result in a tear in this area, recurrent fissuring of the posterior fourchette is a common complaint amongst sexually active women.
+Because a penis, not being turned on enough before penetration, or various other circumstances can easily result in a tear in this area, recurrent fissuring of the posterior fourchette is a common complaint amongst those who are sexually active.

-If you have repeated posterior fourchette fissuring, see your gynaecologist for advice.
+If you have repeated posterior fourchette fissuring, see your doctor or gynaecologist for advice.

-Vaginal skin heals very quickly, just like the mouth, so prevent further damage by avoiding contact.
+Vaginal skin heals very quickly, just like the mouth, so prevent further damage by avoiding irritation

 - No sex, tampons, masturbating, lacy underwear